sharath683/filesearch/README.txt

     - Execute the below java command to run the application. java -cp <path to the jar file which is copied in above step> com.filesearch.app.WordSearchApplication <valid path to the directory of text files>
     - To come out of the application type :quit against the search command.

+Example:
+$ java -jar SimpleSearch.jar Searcher /foo/bar
+14 files read in directory /foo/bar
+search> to be or not to be
+file1.txt:100%
+file2.txt:90%
+search>
+search> cats
+no matches found
+search> :quit
+$
+The search takes the words given on the prompt and return a list of the top 10 (maximum) matching filenames in rank order, giving the rank score against each match(rank is given according to the number of words in the phrase that are matched).